Inverse sampling intensity weighting for preferential sampling adjustment: Introduction

 The SLP framework induces dependence between the spatial process of interest and the sampling locations through a shared variable approach.
 Let $\mu, \alpha, \beta,$ and $\tau^2$ be scalars in $\mathbb{R}$, $\textbf{Y}$ denote the $n\times 1$ random vector of observed values sampled at locations $\textbf{X}$, $S$ the shared latent process, $S(\textbf{X})$ the values of $S$ evaluated at locations $\textbf{X}$, $IPP$ an inhomogeneous Poisson process, $GP$ a Gaussian process, $C_\theta(\cdot,\cdot)$ a stationary covariance function indexed by parameter vector $\theta$, and $\lambda(\cdot)$ the intensity function of $\textbf{X}$ conditional on $S$.
 Then the SLP model is as follows:

 While the SLP framework has been extended to handle covariates in the mean model, non-Gaussian likelihoods, and multiple shared latent processes \citep{pati_bayesian_2011, watson_general_2019}, for the purposes of illustration, we focus on the original formulation of a constant mean, Gaussian likelihood, and one shared latent process.
 Under the SLP model, sampling locations are no longer assumed to be fixed and are instead a realization from a log Gaussian Cox process (LGCP).
-The latent process $S$ is assumed to follow a zero mean second order stationary Gaussian process (GP) and for the remainder of this paper, we further assume $C_\theta$ to be an isotropic Mat\'ern covariance function.
+The latent process $S$ is assumed to follow a zero mean second order stationary Gaussian process (GP).
 The SLP takes its name from the presence of $S$ in both the mean model of $\textbf{Y}$ and the intensity function of $\textbf{X}$.
 The parameter $\beta$ can be interpreted as a single PS coefficient controlling the preferentiality of the SLP.
 The sign of $\beta$ determines the direction of the preference, while its magnitude determines the likelihood of sampling extreme values.

 Subsequent research on PS methods has remained largely faithful to the SLP model. \cite{pati_bayesian_2011} extended the SLP model structure to a flexible Bayesian framework estimated by MCMC, and proved the posterior consistency of each of the mean, covariance and PS parameters under increasing domain asymptotics. \cite{gelfand_effect_2012} also used Bayesian estimation, and introduced a framework to compare prediction surfaces under PS between different methods.
 A surprising finding from their simulation analysis was that inclusion of an informative covariate was not sufficient to correct for predictive bias.
 This empirical finding highlights the importance of the SLP model even when informative covariates explaining the dependence between $\textbf{X}$ and $S$ are available. \cite{dinsdale_methods_2019} significantly improved the computational efficiency of the SLP model relative to the previous simulation-based methods by means of the stochastic partial differential equations (SPDE) approach \citep{lindgren_explicit_2011} combined with a Laplace approximation implemented in the Template Model Builder (TMB) \texttt{R} package \citep{kristensen_tmb_2016}. \cite{watson_general_2019} also fitted the SLP model using the SPDE approach but with an integrated nested Laplace approximation implemented in the \texttt{R-INLA} software \citep{rue_approximate_2009}, which enjoys comparable computational gains to the approach in \cite{dinsdale_methods_2019}.
 The authors further defined a framework to model PS spatio-temporal data and better emulate the evolution of $\textbf{X}$ over time compared to the original SLP model defined in \eqref{eqn:slp} above.